Odeuropa/multilingualTaxonomies/source/categories-classifier/README.md

 ```
 python3 categories-classifier.py -l en -f sample_input.txt
 ```
-The classifier relies on fastText embeddings, if the script doesn't find the models in the script folder it automatically download them.
-If you already have them in a different folder or if you want to move them it is possible to specify the path with '-e'.
+The classifier relies on fastText embeddings.
+If the script doesn't find the models in the script folder it automatically downloads them from https://github.com/facebookresearch/fastText#models.
+If you already have them in a different folder or if you want to move them, it is possible to specify the path with '-e'.

 Parameters: